ddennis/search-github-users/README.md

 ````

 #### Idea
-Search github users by user name and show the user details and repos.
+Search github users by username and show the their details and repos.
-Navigating to the details page of a user should be quick not clear the state of the list of users.
 I decided to use animation to create a smooth transition between the list of users and the user details
 and keep best pratice by showing spinners everythime we do a fetch for data.